julianchurchill/text-adventure/README.md

 - [FEATURE] Add ability to show inventory
 - [FEATURE] Add ability navigate between locations using the four edges of the screen

+- [STORY] Take clock face to top of clock tower and use with clock mechanism and minute hand and hour hand.
+Get some rubies as points and a hint as to what to do next - opens up a new area near the mine.
+- [STORY] Use the skeleton key to unlock the clock tower.
+- [STORY] Pick up minute hand from outside the clock tower.
 - [STORY] Use spade on mound of dirt outside the town to uncover a clock face.
 - [STORY] Find clock hour hand in untakeable bags of junk somewhere.